Logarithmic Derivations of Adjoint Discriminants: Adjoint varieties, adjoint discriminants and their normalisations

-The result then follows by noticing, through an explicit comparison of Betti numbers for adjoint varieties and exponents for each simple Lie group, that $C^i$ (and $K^{m-i}$) is a direct sum of $u_i$ trivial $G$-representations, where $u_i$ is the cardinality of $\{ j\mid \deg(f_j)=i+2\}$. \end{proof}
+The result then follows by noticing, through an explicit comparison of Betti numbers for adjoint varieties and exponents for each simple linear algebraic group, that $C^i$ (and $K^{N-i}$) is a direct sum of $u_i$ trivial $G$-representations, where $u_i$ is the cardinality of $\{ j\mid \deg(f_j)=i+2\}$. \end{proof}

-\begin{corollary} The adjoint discriminant $D$ is normal if and only if $G$ is of type $C_n$ or $G_2$. \end{corollary}
+\begin{corollary} The adjoint discriminant $D$ is normal if and only if $G$ is of type $C_n$, or $B_2$, or $G_2$. \end{corollary}

-\begin{proof} The adjoint varieties in type $C_n$ and $G_2$ are the only two adjoint varieties whose rational cohomology is completely generated by the hyperplane class.
-This is reflected in the fact that for the corresponding Lie groups $s=1$; by Theorem \ref{thm_res_structure} and Theorem \ref{normalisation} we deduce that the duals of these two adjoint varieties are the only ones which are normal. \end{proof}
+\begin{proof} The adjoint varieties in type $C_n$, $B_2$ and $G_2$ are the only adjoint varieties whose rational cohomology is generated by the hyperplane class.
+This is reflected by the fact that for the corresponding linear algebraic groups $s=1$.
+By Theorem \ref{thm_res_structure} and Theorem \ref{normalisation} we deduce that the dual o f these two adjoint varieties are the only ones which are normal. \end{proof}